CacheGuard-OS

 - apply

-cn=webgateway,cn=users,dc=example,dc=com is the user that would be specifically used for the LDAP binding.
-Make sure that
+cn=webgateway,cn=users,dc=example,dc=com is the user specifically used for LDAP binding.
+Make sure that the

-cn=webgateway,cn=users,dc=example,dc=com user exists in your AD™ is not disabled and its associated password never expires.
+cn=webgateway,cn=users,dc=example,dc=com user exists in your Microsoft® AD, is not disabled, and that its associated password never expires.

 Kerberos Authentication

-In Kerberos authentication mode, credentials used by users to login to their workstations are learned by CacheGuard appliance during a negotiation phase and then are used to authenticate Web users.
-Kerberos based authentication is a complex process that goes beyond this documentation and we will limit ourselves to explain how to configure CacheGuard appliance to use Microsoft AD™ (as a Kerberos server).
+In Kerberos authentication mode, the credentials used by users to log in to their workstations are retrieved by the CacheGuard appliance during a negotiation phase and then used to authenticate Web users.
+Kerberos-based authentication is a complex process that goes beyond this documentation, so we will focus on how to configure the CacheGuard appliance to use Microsoft® AD (as a Kerberos server).

-You can use the following commands to configure the Kerberos authentication on a CacheGuard appliance coupled with an AD™ server having the
+You can use the following commands to configure Kerberos authentication on a CacheGuard appliance connected to a Microsoft® AD server named

 - mode authenticate on